QSC/email-signature-generator/README.md

-# email-signature-generator
+# email-signature-generator {

-:envelope: An email signature generator for members of the Queen's Space Conference executive committee
+An email signature generator for members of the Queen's Space Conference executive committee

+# }